 Iceland is busiest in July and August.
 These months provide the best weather for tourists, and traditionally it is when people opt to take their summer vacations.
 However, if you have ever been to Reykjavik in mid-July you know, it can be a bit of a nightmare.
 The streets are packed with wayward tourists who want to stop every 3 meters to take a photo.
 Don’t get me wrong, we love having you.
 But, here’s a good example: imagine instead of your friends sporadically visiting your home every once in a while, they all showed up (anyone who has ever been to your home) all at once.
 It would be stressful, right?
 I personally recommend coming in late September or early October.

 Visiting us right after peak season (busiest time of year for tourism) will pay huge dividends for your Icelandic getaway.
 There are infinitely fewer tourists, the costs of rental cars, hotels, and Airbnb accommodation plummets, and we are generally more relaxed.
 You will have a chance to see the unspoiled beauty Iceland has to offer without having to wade through droves of curious tourists.
 Also, in the summer it is impossible to catch the northern lights.
-Late September, early October, is the optimal time to come and see them.
+Late September in Iceland, early October, is the optimal time to come and see them.
 I’d wager a bet and say that you would trade some warm weather to see nature’s most magnificent light show.

 Being A Travel Savvy Tourist in Iceland

-These are but a few of the tips that I would offer anyone coming to visit quaint Nordic island nation.
+These are but a few of the tips that I would offer anyone coming to visit the quaint Nordic island nation.
 There is plenty more that you can do to curb overtourism and ensure that your trip goes as smooth as possible for both you and the inhabitants of the island.
 A significant thing to keep in mind is to be respectful towards our people and the environment.
 It is easy to forget this especially since you are not from here.
 But remember: the way you act and behave will have lasting effects; we will be here even after you leave.
 That being said, we love having visitors.
 We adore being able to give you insights into our culture, food, language, and lifestyle.

 © All rights reserved